libbyshoop/comm-avoiding-cuts-cc/README.md

 tmpfs             175860      36    175824   1% /run/user/1001
 /dev/sda1       62656512    3712  62652800   1% /media/picocluster/Samsung USB
 ```
-First simply unmount this so that you can gvie it a name you prefer and ensure that it is formatted for linux:
+First simply unmount this so that you can give it a name you prefer and ensure that it is formatted for linux:

 ```
 picocluster@pc0:~$ sudo umount /media/picocluster/Samsung\ USB